 Dewi (18:42.342)

-Yes, so the thing is that I don’t mind to play a second role as long as I have the feeling that the way things are going is good.
-But at a certain point I felt like the ideas and the way we’re heading forward kind of like came to a…
+Yes, so the thing is that I don’t mind playing a second role as long as I have the feeling that the way things are going is good.
+But at a certain point, I felt like the ideas and the way we’re heading forward kind of like came to a point where there was not that much energy anymore in my co -founders and I was at that point also already divorced.

-a point where there was not that much energy anymore in my co -founders and I was at that point also already divorced.
-And so we had a conversation amongst each other.
+And so we had a conversation with each other.
 At that point, there was already a co -founder that was already gone in 2017.
 And so we had to have the conversation like, you know, what is everybody’s ambition?
 What does everybody want to do?
-How you want to proceed?
-And then, you know,
+How do you want to proceed?

-I still had energy and I still had a lot of ideas where I wanted to go and ideas for the company to let it grow and ideas also for more marketing campaigns and also new customers, what kind of customers I wanted to look at.
+And then, you know, I still had energy and I still had a lot of ideas where I wanted to go.
+And ideas for the company to let it grow and ideas for more marketing campaigns and also new customers.
+And what kind of customers I wanted to look at.
 And yeah, that’s how we actually had that conversation.
 And then in the end, I stayed and the last two co -founders left the company.

 Johan van Mil (20:06.627)